‘Take the money and run’: Johns Hopkins economist Steve Hanke on why the UAE quit OPEC

 Opening excerpt (first ~120 words) tap to expand

 The decision was shocking.
-But the announcement April 28 that the UAE was leaving OPEC caps years of tension where the desert state chafed under the cartel’s quotas, and recently, encountered severe strain in its relationship with Saudi Arabia, the group’s most potent force by far.
+But the announcement April 28 that the United Arab Emirates was leaving OPEC caps years of tension where the desert state chafed under the cartel’s quotas, and recently, encountered severe strain in its relationship with Saudi Arabia, the group’s most potent force by far.
 Though it had felt strains before, it was the war in Iran that pushed the UAE over the edge.
-“The war suddenly made job one for the UAE ‘take the money and run,'” says Steve H. Hanke, professor of applied economics at Johns Hopkins University.
-“First, OPEC stood partially in the way, now the Iran war poses a much bigger danger for a long time to come.”Recommended Video The UAE didn’t mention the Gulf conflict in its public announcement.
+“The war suddenly made job one for the UAE: ‘Take the money and run,’” says Steve H. Hanke, professor of applied economics at Johns Hopkins University.
+“First, OPEC stood partially in the way.
+Now, the Iran war poses a much bigger danger for a long time to come.”Recommended Video The UAE didn’t mention the Gulf conflict in its public announcement.

 …